-where $s_l$ is the source count rate in the resolution element centered at $\lambda$ , in cts s-1, $A{eff}$ is the effective area in cm, and $\mathcal{F}l$ is the source flux at the telescope aperture, in photons/cm/s.
-For $A{eff}$ , it is reasonable to use the total area obtained from the sum of + and - orders as illustrated in Figure 9.17.
+where s_l is the source count rate in the resolution element centered at λ , in cts s-1, A{eff} is the effective area in cm2, and \mathcal{F}l is the source flux at the telescope aperture, in photons/cm2/s.
+For A{eff} , it is reasonable to use the total area obtained from the sum of + and - orders as illustrated in Figure 9.17.
 Raw source counts are estimated by multiplying this instrument count rate by an integration time.

-Using equations 9.3 and 9.4, the signal-to-noise ratio for an integration time t is then where b is the background count rate within the spectrum extraction window (i.e. "underneath" the spectrum) in the same resolution element centered at $\lambda$ , in cts s-1.
-Equation 9.5 provides the expected relation that is valid in the limit where the background count rate b is small compared with the source count rate $s_l$ , that the signal-to-noise ratio scales with the square root of the exposure time.
+Using equations 9.3 and 9.4, the signal-to-noise ratio for an integration time t is then where b is the background count rate within the spectrum extraction window (i.e. "underneath" the spectrum) in the same resolution element centered at λ , in cts s-1.
+Equation 9.5 provides the expected relation that is valid in the limit where the background count rate b is small compared with the source count rate s_l , that the signal-to-noise ratio scales with the square root of the exposure time.